hashicorp/hil/README.md

 of the syntax and grammer is listed here.

 Code begins within `${` and `}`.
 Outside of this, text is treated literally.
-For example, `foo` is a valid HEL program that is just the string "foo", but `foo ${bar}` is an HEL program that is the string "foo " concatened with the value of `bar`.
+For example, `foo` is a valid HIL program that is just the string "foo", but `foo ${bar}` is an HIL program that is the string "foo " concatened with the value of `bar`.
 For the remainder of the syntax docs, we'll assume you're within `${}`.